Ecwid/ecwid-api-docs/includes/_orders.md

 ### Delete order

-Delete a specific order in an Ecwid store referrint to its ID.
+Delete a specific order in an Ecwid store

 > Request example